ramibaraka/note-app/README.md

-To run: Npm install then npm run
+To run: npm install, then npm run